Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 - Choose Your Account.

-Enabling Discussions in Your Repository
+Enabling Discussions in the Repository

 - Go to your GitHub repository.